IBM/microservices-traffic-management-using-istio/README.md

 $ echo $IPRANGES
 ```

-* Insert data in your MySQL database in Bluemix.
+* Insert data in your MySQL database in IBM Cloud.
 > This inserts the database design and initial data for the database.

 ```bash